normnXT/note-keeper/README.md

 # Todo

 1. How can I create a gallery of notes cards?
-2. What should be a component and what should be handled in App.js?
+2. What should be a component and what should be handled in App.jsx?
 3. Rework backend pseudocode
 ~~4.
 DOCKER WATCH~~
 ~~5.
 START FROM SCRATCH SETTING EVERYTHING UP~~